Zaptopod4001/EnergyBarSystem/README.md

 * Automatic culling for off screen (behind the camera) energy bars to circumvent known issue with Unity screen space elements

-* Stepped, interval update for energy bar texts.
+* Stepped, interval update for energy bar texts

 * Raycast click detection on energy bars and click event support for energy bar